-Stomach cancer, also termed gastric cancer or gastric carcinoma, originates from the mucosa of the stomach.
-Helicobacter pylori infection is a main risk factor for development of stomach cancer.
-A history of adenomatous gastric polyps larger than two centimeters, chronic atrophic gastritis, or pernicious anemia are other risk factors, as are smoking and consumption of salted, cured or smoked foods.
-A genetic component is present in approximately 10 % of cases.
-Stomach cancer occurs most often in men over the age of 40 and is common in Japan, Chile, and Iceland.
-The diagnosis of stomach cancer is often based on biopsy material obtained through gastroscopy.
+Stomach cancer also termed gastric cancer or gastric carcinoma, originates from the mucosa of the stomach.
+Stomach cancer occurs most often in men over the age of 40 and is common in Central and South America, Eastern Europe, and East Asia (China and Japan).
+Helicobacter pylori infection is the main risk factor for the development of stomach cancer.
+History of adenomatous gastric polyps larger than two centimeters, chronic atrophic gastritis, or pernicious anemia are other risk factors, as are smoking and consumption of salted, cured, or smoked food.
+A genetic component is present in approximately 10 % of cases including hereditary diffuse gastric cancers caused by mutations in cadherin 1 (CDH1) gene.